Academic Affairs Manual (ACD)

 1. Purpose and function

-1. honorary degree policies and criteria
+4. 1. honorary degree policies and criteria

 2. proposed curriculum changes ranging from specific to programs

-3. General Studies Program
+3. General Studies program

 4. graduate programs

-5. research proposals affecting curriculum
+5. research or other proposals affecting curricula

 1. Relationships

-3. The chair of the CAPC is a member of the Executive Committee and an ex officio member of the University Curriculum Advisory Committee and the Honors Council.
+1. the chair of the CAPC is a member of the Executive Committee and an ex officio member of the University Curriculum Advisory Committee and the Honors Faculty Council

 b.
 Personnel Committee